1. What is a Foreign LLC in Arizona?

 - Update the ACC if agent or address changes

-10. Conclusion
+9. Conclusion

-Arizona foreign LLC registration allows your existing LLC to legally operate within Arizona.
+Arizona Foreign LLC registration allows your existing LLC to legally operate within Arizona.
 By filing the Application for Registration (Foreign LLC) and maintaining compliance, you can expand with confidence.

 With FormLLC, you receive clear guidance and hands-on support throughout the process.

-11. Frequently Asked Questions
+10. Frequently Asked Questions

-A foreign LLC is an LLC formed outside Arizona that registers with the Arizona Corporation Commission to legally transact business within the state.
+A Foreign LLC is an LLC formed outside Arizona that registers with the Arizona Corporation Commission to legally transact business within the state.

-The Arizona state filing fee for foreign LLC registration is $150.
+The Arizona state filing fee for Foreign LLC registration is $150.
 Additional costs may include registered agent services and applicable business licenses.

 Yes.
-Every foreign LLC must maintain a registered agent with a physical Arizona address.
+Every Foreign LLC must maintain a registered agent with a physical Arizona address.

 No. Arizona does not require annual or biennial reports for LLCs.